stefanesterer/gitpress/README.md

 ## Todos:

-* spring data for allowing github to post to this application
+* fix maven build
+* Read all the necessary information out of the json, collect the modified *.md files and try to upload them to wordpress